Having good gear makes bass fishing an enjoyable hobby.

 Spoons are not typically used for bass fishing, but can be effective in this arena, if you are willing to give them a shot and have patience.

 These simple lures, consisting of a shiny metal “spoon” attached to a hook, work similarly to spinner baits.
+They work well in open water when there’s a lot of sun.

 These lures are intended to be added on to hooks, and imitate prey animals in shape, color and texture.